-If you are unable to make your balloon payment, your lender will take steps to foreclose on your home.
-This is why a balloon loan is considered riskier than a traditional mortgage.
+There are also some risks associated with balloon mortgages, including defaulting on the loan if you’re unable to make the balloon payment at the end of the loan term.
+In such cases, your lender will likely take steps to foreclose on your home.
 You’ll also build equity more slowly, so you may not make a huge windfall when you eventually sell it, if your loan is still unpaid at that time.

-For potential homeowners who want to limit their initial costs, an FHA loan or VA loan may be a better option.
-Both are government backed and require a low or no down payment scheme to reduce upfront home ownership costs for borrowers.
+For potential homeowners who want to limit their initial costs, an FHA graduated payment loan or VA loan may be a better option.
+Both are government backed and include a low or no down payment scheme to reduce upfront home ownership costs for borrowers.

 Balloon mortgages are best suited for real estate investors who plan to flip the home and use the proceeds to make the balloon payment.
 Beyond that, if you intend to use the home as your primary residence, a balloon payment may make sense if you already have the money set aside in investments or savings to make the final payment or you’re expecting to come into a large sum of money prior to the balloon payment date, such as through an inheritance.